Guests with Disabilities

 COMMENCEMENT ACCESSIBILITY MAP

-University Disability Services (UDS) will have staff at the gates to Tercentenary Theatre on Commencement Day.
+University Disability Resources (UDR) will have staff at the gates to Tercentenary Theatre on Commencement Day.
 These staff will be providing wheelchair assistance (rides) from the gate to the guest’s seat in Tercentenary Theater, either to general seating or accessible seating.
 No reservation is needed for the wheelchair runner service.

 AMERICAN SIGN LANGUAGE